-Watch our Free video on brief structure of Human Eyeball
+Watch our Free Video on the brief structure of Human Eyeball

 Middle Layer (Vascular layer, Uveal Tract):

 -Inner to the sclera, there is a main vascular layer.
-It extends from posterior surface, i.e. posterior area of eye ball to the anterior surface of the eye ball.
-It becomes thick as it approaches anteriorly, this thickened part is called Ciliary Body and the remaining vascular layer behind this thickened part is called Choroid. -Anterior most part of this layer is like diaphragm structure with central aperture, i.e. Pupil and this diaphragm like structure is called Iris. – Uveal Tract: This whole vascular layer having Choroid, Ciliary Body and iris is actually called Uveal Tract which is vascular pigmented middle layer of the eyeball.
+It extends from the posterior surface, i.e. posterior area ofthe eyeball to the anterior surface of the eyeball.
+It becomes thick as it approaches anteriorly, this thickened part is called the Ciliary Body and the remaining vascular layer behind this thickened part is called Choroid. -Anterior most part of this layer is like a diaphragm structure with a central aperture, i.e. Pupil, and this diaphragm-like structure is called Iris. – Uveal Tract: This whole vascular layer having Choroid, Ciliary Body, and the iris is actually called the Uveal The tract is a vascular pigmented middle layer of the eyeball.

 Innermost Layer (Retina):

-Inner most layer is called Retina, it has a lot of rods and cones.
-It terminates at Ora serrata.
+The innermost layer is called Retina, it has a lot of rods and cones.
+It terminates at Ora Serrata.

-Behind the lens, there is vitreous body containing vitreous humor.
+Behind the lens, there is a vitreous body containing vitreous humor.